How does the new Children’s Safety Zone Program work to protect children and other pedestrians?

 School days, Monday through Friday

-7 a.m. to 4 p.m.: 20 mph speed limit when children are present in the safety zone and 30 mph when no children are present in the safety zone
+7 a.m. to 4 p.m.: 20 mph speed limit when children are present in the safety zone.

 Times are variable.
 Visit www.cityofchicago.org for more information on specific parks.
-Generally, Park Zones will be enforced from 6 a.m. to 11 p.m.: 30 mph speed limit
+Generally, Park Zones will be enforced from 6 a.m. to 11 p.m.: enforcing the posted speed limit, normally 30 mph.

 Will there be a warning period?